-1.3.5 Compiler Failure
+1.3.4 Compiler Failure

-This is usually an indication that the build should not be ran on multiple cores.
+This is usually an indication that the build should not be ran on multiple cores, which is usually the case with the gcc C compiler.
 First run make clean, and subsequently make.
 Then replace your previous command to run the setup.py file with:

-'''

-$ python setup.py build install [--user] [--quiet]
+\$ python setup.py build install [--user] [--quiet]

-'''